 No matter what your role in city planning might be, everyone prefers a lavatory that integrates into the surrounding environment while also discouraging crime and destruction.
 The City of Portland’s local officials were all too familiar with the historical issues occurring in other public restrooms open 24-hours a day.
 So, when designing The Portland Loo®, we took our time to get it right.
 We gathered input from local authorities to create a design with ingenuity.

 There’s no other lavatory that is designed and built for the people that maintain it, which has proved to keep our city clean.
 The City of Portland installed the first Portland Loo® over 10 years ago, and it still looks brand new!

-If you need a durable and inexpensive solution to reducing crime and waste in your parks, transit stations, or other populated areas, you’re not alone.
-Cities across the globe are experiencing the same thing Portland did over 10 years ago when we developed the Portland Loo.
+If you need a durable, inexpensive solution to reducing crime and waste in your parks, transit stations, or other populated areas, join the many cities who enjoy the look of The Portland Loo®.